Polynomial Optimization

 sol

-: a set of solutions
+: a tuple of solutions

 TSSOS.extract_solutions_robust